BS Civil Engineering Program Details

-At the time of graduation, UW-Madison BSCE students will have attained:
+At the time of graduation, UW-Madison BSCE students will have attained the ability to:

-- an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, heath and safey, manufacturability, and sustainability
+- Design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

-- an ability to explain basic concepts in management, business, public policy, and leadership
+- Explain basic concepts in management, business, public policy, and leadership

-- an ability to understand common failure mechanisms of a component, process, or system and their causes and prevention
+- Understand common failure mechanisms of a component, process, or system and their causes and prevention

 BS Geological Engineering Program Details